Navalny app removed from online stores as Russian polls open

 Peskov on Friday called Smart Voting “another attempt at provocations that are harmful for the voters.”

-As voting got underway in Russia on Friday morning, media outlets reported huge lines and crowds at polling stations, attributing them to state institutions and companies forcing their employees to vote.
+As voting got underway in Russia on Friday morning, long lines and large crowds formed at some polling stations in Moscow and other cities.
+Russian media attributed them to state institutions and companies forcing their employees to vote.

 Peskov dismissed the allegations and suggested that those queuing at polling stations came there voluntarily because they had to work on the weekend or wanted to “free up” Saturday and Sunday.